ROCm/rocm-install-on-linux/docs/install/3rd-party/dgl-install.rst

 .. _using-pytorch-rocm-docker-image:

-Using pytorch rocm docker image
+Using the PyTorch ROCm docker image
 ================================================================================

-1. Clone the dgl repository
+1. Clone the DGL repository

    .. code-block:: bash